Posted in: You & Your Family

 But is playing a game of Wii Fit tennis better than walking down the street to the local park’s courts?
 It’s hard to know how we’ll change over time using these digital replacements.
 What will be the long-term consequences of not turning a silky page of a novel, of not hearing the subtle cadences of your loved one alerting you to a change in mood, or not feeling the first spring breeze with the cardinals chirping the early arrival of spring?
 Maybe we’ll end up having more sex after all, as we yearn for the sensual delights that we’re missing from our screens.

-A version of this post originally appeared and was written by the authors (Gorrindo and Fishel) in Psychology Today’s The Digital Family blog on February 23, 2012.
+A version of this post originally appeared and was written by the authors (Gorrindo and Fishel) in Psychology Today’s The Digital Family blog.